 Introduction

 Mean Time To Failure (MTTF) is a critical metric in industrial maintenance, helping facility managers, manufacturing engineers, and maintenance teams predict the expected lifespan of non-repairable assets.
-Understanding MTTF allows maintenance professionals to make informed decisions about equipment replacement, inventory management, and maintenance planning.

 This guide explains what MTTF is, how to calculate it, and why it matters in industrial maintenance.
 It also provides actionable strategies for improving MTTF and real-world case studies showcasing its impact in manufacturing and facility management.